 A buy-sell agreement is also generally recommended to protect the business from a death, disability, divorce, or departure of an owner or key employee.
 Such legally binding documents require one party to sell and another party to buy ownership interest in a business when a triggering event occurs.
 Funding a buy-sell agreement with insurance products, specifically life insurance and disability income buy-out insurance, can be an effective method, making it possible for the remaining owner to buy the business interest of the deceased or disabled owner, without liquidating business assets or taking cash out of the business.

-Just over half of those with a buy-sell agreement in place say it is funded with life insurance, according to a 2015 MassMutual Business Owner Perspectives Study.
+Just over half of those with a buy-sell agreement in place say it is funded with life insurance or disability income buy-out insurance, according to a 2018 MassMutual Business Owner Perspectives Study .

 To ensure a seamless transition when the time comes, it is also necessary to choose (and appropriately groom) a successor to take the helm when the time comes.
 While most business owners have identified a successor, the MassMutual study found one in five successors have not been told they are part of the plan.